KardanovIR/waves-book/sections/6-Ride/6-4-tooling.md

 Please note that when expanding, the API address of our node with a private blockchain is indicated.

-After deploying the image, the browser will be available at the address `http: // localhost: 3000`:
+After deploying the image, the browser will be available at the address `http://localhost:3000`:

 ![Local explorer](../../assets/6-4-3-local-explorer.png "Local explorer")

 ## Testing the code

 At the time of this writing, it is possible to write only integration tests for decentralized applications on Ride.
 There are no tools for Unit tests yet.
-Integration testing in the case of Ride means that the written code is compiled, deployed using `SetScript`,` SetAssetScript` or `Issue` transactions on an asset or account, and transactions are executed that check the correctness of the script behavior.
+Integration testing in the case of Ride means that the written code is compiled, deployed using `SetScript`, `SetAssetScript` or `Issue` transactions on an asset or account, and transactions are executed that check the correctness of the script behavior.
 In other words, there is direct work with the blockchain (not emulation!)
 And real transactions are sent.

 Integration tests can be written in Java using the [Paddle](https://github.com/msmolyakov/paddle) library or in [JavaScript] using the online IDE or the `surfboard` library.